 wp widget – Manages widgets, including adding and moving them within sidebars.

 You can also manage WordPress plugins and themes with WP-CLI commands:

 - wp plugin status: Lists all your plugins along with their current active or inactive status.

 - wp plugin update restricted-site-access: Updates a single plugin of your choice.

 - wp plugin update-all: Updates all your existing plugins.

 - wp plugin activate <plugin name>: Activates a particular plugin.

 - wp plugin deactivate <plugin name>: Deactivates a particular plugin.

-You can just replace the word plugin with theme to perform the similar activities with themes.
+You can also replace plugin with theme, which allows you to perform similar management of themes.